anthonyisensee/employee-location-portal/README.md

 # Employee Location Portal

-The main goals of this portal are as follows:
+## Main Goal

+Be an effective and easy-to-use tool by which employees may track whether they are in the office or remote on any given day to enhance employee safety in the case of an office emergency.

+## Sub-Goals

-* Provide an easy to use interface for employees to register their location as being in or outside of the office.
+* Provide an application endpoint for employees to see and modify their own status.
-* Provide an interface for users with higher permissions to see the status of all employees.
+* Provide an application endpoint for public display and change of status for multiple employees at once.
-* Provide a mode for the users with higher permissions to collaboratively account for employees in the case of an emergency.
+* Provide a mode for rapid and collaborative accounting of employees in case of an emergency.
-* Provide live updates to data via subscriptions so that any connected endpoint always has the most up-to-date data regarding the status of employees.
-* Provide an API that allows other automation to update an employee's location based on data.
-It should be clarified that only automations that work with certainty should be implemented.
-* Make the application non-dependent on company infrastructure so that in case of an emergency that destroyed that infrastructure the application would still be available.
+* Provide realtime data changes to all connected endpoint using subscriptions.
+* Provide API endpoints for a company to implement based on reliable internal company processes that indicate an employee's location.

 ## React + TypeScript + Vite